caiks/WBOT02/README.md

 performance challenge

 Perhaps the attention mechanism can set the frame based on scanning the buffer for size and position to find the longest path model like hotspot scan in WOTBOT.

+model 29 - tiled

+It is not just the growth rate we should be interested in, but also removing fairly similar parts of the model from neighbouring hotspots.
+We must have spatial gaps between hotspots.
+That is the common facial saccade hotspots should form a small set.
+So, once a region's complete scan includes a very long path slice even if it's likelihood is low then the scan moves to surrounding regions.
+Do we need to cache path length too?
+Region size depends on scale.

 Model 34 onwards - TODO